OpenBCI/Documentation/docs/09Deprecated/10-VirtualBox.md

 ---
 id: VirtualBoxDep
-title: VirtualBox
+title: VirtualBox Windows 7 Guide
 ---

-# VirtualBox Windows 7 Guide

 Some of the software compatible with OpenBCI products requires a Windows operating system.
 If you have a non-windows computer, you can still use this software through a Windows virtual machine on VirtualBox.